itu-p1203/itu-p1203/README.md

     pip3 install .

 Then you will get a `p1203-standalone` executable on your system.
+You can import the libraries with `itu_p1203`.

 ## CLI Usage